datanav/docs/best-practice.rst

 Data model
 ----------
 The data model in Sesam can be described in short as connect, collect, share.

-In other words, different sources are connected to Sesam.
-The data is then copied into Sesam in JSON format, in other words datasets with entities consisting of properties and values.
-When copying data into Sesam, it is best to keep it as close to original raw data as possible.
-Once inside it is available to be joined and transformed with data from other sources.
-It is then available for systems connected to Sesam either as new and transformed datasets or as is.
-All the data from all the systems is connected and available as a single shared resource.
+The different sources are connected to Sesam with connectors, the data is then imported into datasets inside Sesam.
+Once imported, all data within Sesam is in the same format (json), which means data can now be connected and merged independent of the source system.
+When importing data into Sesam, there is two important Sesam principles to keep in mind, always try to get as much of the data as possible (i.e if importing a sql table, do select star/ select all).
+The second principle is to keep the data as close to the original as possible, do not implement any transforms or change the semantics unless its necessary.
+The next step is to create the global datasets, these consists of data from the "raw" imported datasets, categorized and connected (if possible).
+Two principles to keep in mind when creating the global datasets, ALL the data must be available through global datasets, which means all the raw datasets need to be imported into a global dataset.
+The second principle is to always try to merge data with existing data in the global dataset which is about the same thing.
+The goal of doing it this way, is to make it easy to consume and reuse the data inside Sesam, which is in line with our bold vision; "All the data from all the systems, connected and available as a single shared resource".

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px
     :align: center
     :alt: Generic pipe concept

+To read about the main concepts and how to get started in Sesam, please click `here <https://docs.sesam.io/getting-started.html#glossary>`__

 Global datasets
 ----------------